-The Policy Evaluation and Transformation Group is a team of global experts that advises national and local governments, industry, and academia on the development of informed science policy to optimize economic and social benefits.
+The Policy and Innovation Group is a team of global experts that advises national and local governments, industry, and academia on the development of informed science policy to optimize economic and social benefits.
 By leveraging the Academy’s global network, the Policy Group can bring to bear a unique, multidisciplinary set of capabilities, to help solve the world's scientific, social, and economic challenges, including:

 Access to the highest level of thinking in science, education, and policy